syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Appearance/How-to-Change-a-Cells-Font-to-a-Particular-Font-Family.md

 ---
 layout: post
-title: Appearance in GridControl
+title: How to change a cell's font to a particular font family | Syncfusion
-description: how to change a cell's font to a particular font family
+description: Learn here all about how to change a cell's font to a particular font family of Syncfusion Windows Forms Gridcontrol and more.
 platform: windowsforms
 control: Grid
 documentation: ug